V1EngineeringInc/V1EngineeringInc-Docs/docs/electronics/dual-endstops.md

 locking it in place.
 If the steppers are ever disengaged during use only the side of the axis with an endstop can accurately be accounted for.
 This makes fixturing, tool changes, and multi-day jobs extremely difficult to get repeatable results.
-A poor build or lack of axis alignment before each job will result in a non square skewed axis.
+A poor build or lack of axis alignment before each job will result in a non-square skewed axis.
 A skewed axis will result in ovals and parallelograms instead of circles and 90° cornered rectangles.
 Changes in build accuracy due to use and environmental conditions need to be adjusted out or accounted for manually.
 Now just a minor offset adjustment will correct this.